-Thankfully, medical malpractice law enables patients to seek retribution via medical malpractice suits.
-According to the Medical Malpractice Center, somewhere between 15,000 to 19,000 suits are filed ever year in the United States.
+Thankfully, medical malpractice law enables patients to seek damages via medical malpractice suits.
+According to the Medical Malpractice Center, somewhere between 15,000 to 19,000 suits are filed every year in the United States.

 Can anyone file a medical malpractice suit?

-In order to file a medical malpractice suit, you need to be able to prove that not only did the physician act negligently, but that that negligence caused injury or harm, and that that harm resulted in one or more of the following:
+In order to file a medical malpractice suit, you need to be able to prove that not only did the physician act negligently, but that the negligence caused injury or harm, and that the harm resulted in one or more of the following:

 - Chronic pain

 How do I know if I have a medical malpractice suit?

 Here are some examples of the types of malpractice that can lead to a lawsuit:

 - Delayed diagnosis

 - Leaving objects in patient’s body after surgery